mrange/T4Include/README.md

 occasionally makes assemblies feel clunky.

   * An assembly is a visible dependency:
-    * Visible dependencies causes headaches because we can get version conflicts in large applications with many dependencies.
+    * Visible dependencies cause headaches because we can get version conflicts in large applications with many dependencies.
 GAC is intended to solve this but requires administrator credentials.
     * Included source code is an invisible dependency creating no versions conflicts.
   * We can't cherry-pick functionality from an assembly:
     * If an assembly contains 1% of functionality I find useful then I still have to ship the 99% non-useful functionality and the hosting executable has to spend time loading it.